mikeerickson/nptemplating-docs/docs/templating-basics/template-anatomy.md

 ```

 ### Using Dynamic Keys
-If you wish to have dynamic templates which use frontmatter tags, you can use the following syntax
+If you wish to have dynamic templates which use frontmatter tags, you can use the following syntax:

 - Use `{%` and `%}` template tags in desired frontmatter attribute (see `modified`)
 - Use `<%- frontmatter.attributeName %>` syntax to access frontmatter attributes within template content (see `modified` reference in template)